vanelizarov/vk-sphere/README.md

 # VKSphere

-Application, written in Typescript, to count like activities for your VK friends' photos and wall posts
+Application, written in Typescript and three.js.
+It creates visual model of like activities for your VK friends' photos and wall posts

 ### Installation